SAP-samples/teched2025-DT266/exercises/ex03/README.md

  <kbd><img src="images/CrossTraceIssue1.png" alt="Search for validate" width="100%"></kbd>

-When inspecting the traced content of the record, we can find the error message "Airline Name should not be initial" in the trace, which was logged additionally to the reported failed key.
-The procedure under inspection is called "Call Handler (Validation On Save)", which hints that the error message might originate from a validation on save.
-Therefore, we continue to search for validation procedures in the trace by searching for "validation" in the search bar.
+When inspecting the traced content of the record, we can find the error message `Airline Name should not be initial` in the trace, which was logged additionally to the reported failed key.
+The procedure under inspection is called `Call Handler (Validation On Save)`, which hints that the error message might originate from a validation on save.
+Therefore, we continue to search for validation procedures in the trace by searching for `validation` in the search bar.

 #### 3b.
 New Search for the Validation Call